sdushantha/fontpreview/README.md

 ┌─┐┌─┐┌┐┌┌┬┐┌─┐┬─┐┌─┐┬  ┬┬┌─┐┬ ┬
 ├┤ │ ││││ │ ├─┘├┬┘├┤ └┐┌┘│├┤ │││
 └  └─┘┘└┘ ┴ ┴  ┴└─└─┘ └┘ ┴└─┘└┴┘
-Very customizable and minimal font previewer written in bash
+Very customizable and minimal font previewer written in POSIX sh

 optional arguments:
    -h, --help            show this help message and exit